 -

-In order to prioritize reaching Everett as rapidly as possible, the realigned plan also pushes back investments in parking facilities at Mariner and Everett Stations to a 2046 target opening, with intent to emphasize other options for people to access the system, including connections to and from local bus routes.
+To prioritize reaching Everett as rapidly as possible, the updated System Plan also defers parking facilities at Mariner and Everett stations.
+The intent is to explore third-party funding opportunities and emphasize other options for people to access the system, including connections to and from local bus routes.

 Everett Link Extension